jclark/pc-ptp-ntp-guide/README.md

-# How to do precision network time synchronization on PC hardware
+# Precision network time synchronization on PC hardware

 This is a guide to how to precisely synchronize the clocks of computers on a local area network using inexpensive PC hardware, by making use of hardware designed to support the IEEE 1588 standard for Precision Time Protocol (PTP).